Encouragement provides the emotional fuel that enables people to hold longer, reach farther and dig deeper than previously believed possible.

 But a good and resilient leader will do whatever it takes to get through it, over it, and get back in the game.

 That’s my encouragement to you.
 You will have an occasional difficult day, but it’s all worth it.
-Get some counsel from a friend, shake it off, remember your calling and keep on going.
+Get some counsel from a friend, shake it off, remember your calling and continue to encourage those around you.